Running the Benchmarks#

 Subset of the Suite#

-To run only a single benchmark suite (a single file in the benchmarks directory), use the command…
+To run only a single benchmark suite or a single case within a benchmark, use the command…

 For example,